rosenpass/rosenpass/papers/whitepaper.md

 #### Envelope `mac` Field {#envelope-mac-field}

-Similar to `mac.1` in Wireguard handshake messages, the `mac` field of a Rosenpass envelope from a handshake packet sender's point of view consists of the following:
+Similar to `mac.1` in WireGuard handshake messages, the `mac` field of a Rosenpass envelope from a handshake packet sender's point of view consists of the following:

 ```pseudorust
 mac = lhash("mac", spkt, MAC_WIRE_DATA)[0..16]